Tarunchikatipalli1/Interactive-scRNA-seq-Analysis-Dashboard/README.md

 - Select a gene to visualize its expression.

-3. Download Results:
+Download Results:

 - Use the download buttons to save UMAP and gene expression plots.

-4. Reset Analysis:

-- Press "Reset" to clear uploaded files and restart the app.

 ### File Structure

-- Shinyapp.R: Defines the UI and server logic for the app.
+Shinyapp.R: Defines the UI and server logic for the app.

-- config.R: Contains global configurations and functions for loading and processing Seurat objects.
+config.R: Contains global configurations and functions for loading and processing Seurat objects.

-- seurat_object.R: Sample script for creating a Seurat object from raw data.
+seurat_object.R: Sample script for creating a Seurat object from raw data.

 ### Acknowledgments